Industry · Construction

 The result for paper or office-grade digital programs is predictable: hazards go unreported, permits sit in trailers, JSAs become file-cabinet artifacts, and the site safety manager spends most of the week chasing signatures rather than walking the site.

 Voice-first observation reporting removes the typing barrier that kills frontline adoption.
 A worker on the deck of a 14th-floor pour can describe a hazard in twenty seconds, in their primary language, without taking off a glove.
-The Heinrich Triangle (1931) puts the ratio at roughly 300 near-misses for every major injury; capturing those near-misses is the only practical way to predict and prevent the major incidents.
+OSHA's most-cited construction standard year after year is Fall Protection (29 CFR 1926.501), with thousands of citations issued annually; capturing the near-misses upstream is the only practical way to predict and prevent the falls themselves.

 Mobile permit-to-work with QR-based access makes PTW practical for the crew, not just the office.
 Permit heat maps show where concurrent operations create overlap hazards (hot work near electrical, lifting over personnel), and the system flags conflicts before the permits are issued.